alexmathews89/myFlix-Angular-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This project is another verison of the React myFLix application, however, this one uses the Angluar framework and is written in Typescript.
+The functionality remains the same in that users are able to create account, and view movies as well as their genres and director through dialogs using Material Design.
+A user is also able to update their information and add movies to their list of favorites.